 If we look back to the patterns that emerged from our consideration of the verbal expressions of delusions, unreliable as we think they are at fully delineating the phenomenon, we have evidence that, in one way or another, a core aspect of delusive experience is a disruption to the sense of self, sometimes in relation to the other.
 Taking one of the most extreme cases – that of Cotard Syndrome – it arises in cases of extreme depression where the subject experiences herself as without many of the normal bodily affects.
 Her lack of affect in her consciousness of herself gives rise to a terrible alienating affective self-consciousness that makes her feel as if she were dead or did not exist.
 She has the distressing experience of losing her normal sense of herself.

 If what we have said above about delusory experiences is right, they have distinctive objects: the subject’s experiential relation to herself.
 Self-consciousness, if you will.
 These are not, however, propositional contents of any kind that may be true or false, believed or not believed, supposed or imagined, that we may know or not know.
 They are expressions – often agonizing and painful ones – of a subject’s affective self-awareness of distortions to the orientation that a subject has towards themselves.
-They are forms of self-awareness that stand in contrast to are normally operative in a subject engaged in the business of living a practical life.
+They are forms of self-awareness that stand in contrast to those that are normally operative in a subject engaged in the business of living a practical life.
 These distortions of self-consciousness may have many sources – from within the subject’s own body or from the felt relations to others, or the subject’s environment – but their significance is encoded in forms of a responsive affective self-consciousness.

 We think that this more complex form of self-consciousness – incorporating both the subject's first order experienced relation to herself, and her second order relation to herself as so experiencing herself – offers a hypothesis for where to start looking if we want to make sense of what a subject is giving expression to when she utters the kinds of things we have seen those who experience delusions utter.
-It offers a hypothesis that has advantages over the psychological attitude approach – not least that it can be used also to illuminate the kinds of everyday delusions we find in the disruption to our forms of self-consciousness brought by love and grief.
+It offers a hypothesis that has advantages over the psychological attitude approach – not least that it can be used also to illuminate the kinds of everyday delusions we find in the disruption to our forms of self-consciousness brought on by love and grief.

 5. Delusions in relation to framework or ‘hinge’ judgments.